ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 :code:`numpy.add` in :code:`ivy` by simply importing
 :code:`ivy.functional.frontends.numpy`.

-The function arguments for this method is slightly more complex due to the extra optional arguments.
+The function arguments for this function are slightly more complex due to the extra optional arguments.
 Additional handling code is added to recover the behaviour according to the `numpy.add`_ documentation.
 For example, if :code:`dtype` is specified, the arguments to be added will be casted to the desired type through